quentncom/quentn-wp/readme.txt

 4. Integration Elementor PRO forms with Quentn

 == Changelog ==
+= 1.1.9 =
+* Fix: The styling bug when using the Form widget of Elementor PRO.
+* Tweak: Improved method of loading field mapping in Form widget of Elementor PRO.

 = 1.1.8 =
 * Fixed minor issue how ternary operators used in Elementor integration.